 Indian Judiciary: Contemporary or Structural Lag?

-Judiciary is the most important of the three pillars of the Indian democracy.
+The judiciary is the most important of the three pillars of Indian democracy.
 It is the guardian and protector of the Constitution and the rights enshrined therein.
 A person can approach India’s highest court under Article 32 if their fundamental rights are violated.
 The Chief Justice of India derives its power from Part V of the Constitution of India under Article 124.

 Pending Cases in Indian Courts

 On 5th October 2021, the Supreme Court of India disposed of a suit filed about 50 years back in 1971!
 The judges observed that the case of Dipali Biswas vs Nirmalendu Mukherjee (Civil Appeal No. 4557 of 2012) should be included in the curriculum of law schools.